-The following table sets forth the funded status of the plans for us and Huntsman International and the amounts recognized in our consolidated balance sheets at December 31, 2013 and 2012 (dollars in millions):
+The following table sets forth the funded status of the plans for us and Huntsman International and the amounts recognized in the consolidated balance sheets at December 31, 2012 and 2011 (dollars in millions):

 The amounts in accumulated other comprehensive loss that are expected to be recognized as components of net periodic benefit cost during the next fiscal year are as follows (dollars in millions):

-The amounts recognized in net periodic benefit cost and other comprehensive income (loss) as of December 31, 2013, 2012 and 2011 were as follows (dollars in millions):
+The amounts recognized in net periodic benefit cost and other comprehensive loss as of December 31, 2012, 2011 and 2010 were as follows (dollars in millions):

 The following weighted-average assumptions were used to determine the projected benefit obligation at the measurement date and the net periodic pension cost for the year:

-At December 31, 2013 and 2012, the health care trend rate used to measure the expected increase in the cost of benefits was assumed to be 7.0% and 7.5%, respectively, decreasing to 5% after 2018.
+In both 2012 and 2011, the health care trend rate used to measure the expected increase in the cost of benefits was assumed to be 7.5% decreasing to 5% after 2017.
 Assumed health care cost trend rates can have a significant effect on the amounts reported for the postretirement benefit plans.
 A one-percent point change in assumed health care cost trend rates would have the following effects (dollars in millions):

 Expected future contributions and benefit payments are as follows (dollars in millions):